-When essays are due, students will upload their own essays, and Turnitin will generate an originality report identifying any borrowed material and its source.
+When essays are due, students will upload their own essays into Canvas (see instructions below), and Turnitin will generate an originality report identifying any borrowed material and its source.
 (You can also use this feature as a teaching tool to help students avoid plagiarizing.
 Just set the option to allow students to see the originality report and resubmit their essays prior to the due date.)

 Setting Up Your Account

 There is no need to set up an account.
 Turnitin is now accessible through your El Camino Canvas account.
 (If you are a faculy member, a Canvas account has been auto-generated for you.
 If you are a staff member, manager, or administrator who would like a Canvas account, please contact Gema Perez in Distance Ed.)